RadekVyM/SimpleToolkit/README.md

 #### Why not use `SimpleShell` and use .NET MAUI `Shell` instead

-- .NET MAUI `Shell` offers platform-specific appearance.
+- .NET MAUI `Shell` offers a platform-specific appearance.
 - Platform-specific navigation controls that .NET MAUI `Shell` provides probably have better performance than controls composed of multiple .NET MAUI views.
-- A `SimpleShell`-based application may not have as good accessibility in some scenarios due to the lack of platform-specific navigation controls. .NET MAUI `Shell` is accessible out of the box since it uses platform-specific controls.
+- A `SimpleShell`-based application may not have as good accessibility in some scenarios due to the lack of platform-specific navigation controls. .NET MAUI `Shell` should be accessible out of the box since it uses platform-specific controls.
 - Maybe I have implemented something wrong that has a negative impact on the performance, accessibility, or something like that.

 #### Implementation details

-The `SimpleShell` class is inherited from the .NET MAUI `Shell` class, but all the handlers are implemented from ground up.
+The `SimpleShell` class is inherited from the .NET MAUI `Shell` class, but all the handlers are implemented from the ground up.
 These handlers are inspired by the WinUI `Shell` handlers.

-`SimpleShell` currently does not provide any animations.
+`SimpleShell` currently does not provide any page transitions.
 Pages are simply swapped in a container during navigation.

 ## SimpleToolkit.SimpleShell.Controls